DinisCruz/Book_Hacking_Portugal/manuscript/PT-should-be-hostile-to-insecure-code.md

 I don't want them to lose confidence in the internet because of repeated negative experiences, where their identity or credentials are stolen; a doll, a light bulb, a website, an email or other online account is maliciously hacked; a car or a phone malfunctions; or they experience ransomware attacks on files, doorknobs, domestic appliances, or even hospitals.

 This is not science fiction, and it is only going to get worse.
+The book *Future Crimes: Inside the Digital Underground and the Battle for our Connected World* (Goodman, 2016) looks at the issue of technological advances and their influence on crime and criminal behavior.